 Beyond To-Do Lists

-Beyond To-Do Lists: When Being No Longer Needs Effort
+Beyond To-Do Lists: When Doing Makes Way for Being

-• Why constant doing creates inner friction rather than fulfillment
+• Why constant doing creates inner friction rather than fulfilment.

 “To be, or not to be: that is the question.”

 Shakespeare wasn’t posing a philosophical riddle in Hamlet.
-He was pointing to a tension that still runs quietly through modern life.
+He was pointing to a tension that remains part of the human experience.

 Read More >>

-When life becomes organised almost entirely around tasks, roles, and outcomes, identity quietly shifts.
+When life becomes organised almost entirely around tasks, roles, and outcomes, our sense of identity begins to shift.

 We stop living from ourselves and begin living as our schedules.

-Over time, this produces a particular kind of exhaustion — not physical tiredness, but a sense of inner roughness.
-A feeling of being slightly displaced from one’s own life.
+Over time, this creates a particular kind of exhaustion.
+Not physical tiredness, but a sense of inner friction.
+A feeling of becoming displaced from our own lives.

 People often describe it as: